johnwcowan/r7rs-work/UiEvents.md

 the implementation may round up the number of jiffies to suit its granularity.
 The resulting event is written into *event*.
-If the value of *timeout* is 0 and no event is available, `uievent-poll` returns immediately, setting the event type to `timeout`
+If the value of *timeout* is 0 and no event is available, `uievent-poll` returns immediately, setting the event type of *event* to `timeout`

-If *esc?* is true, then when an ESC character (`#\x1B;`) is received that is followed very shortly thereafter by a `char` or `key` event, only the second event is reported with the `term-alt` modifier.
+If *esc?* is true, then when an ESC character (`#\x1B;`) is received that is followed very shortly thereafter by a `char` or `key` event, only the second event is reported with the `term-alt` modifier set.
 If *esc?* is false or omitted, no such special processing of ESC is done.

 Implementations may consolidate consecutive `mouse-move` events.